-Update : This superyacht was named Como when launched but she's since been sold and renamed Lady May.
-Boat International was invited on board for a first look at Como in 2014, when she was owned by Neville Chricton:
+Update: This superyacht was named Como when launched but has since been sold and renamed Lady May.
+BOAT International was invited on board for a first look at Como in 2014, when she was owned by New Zealand businessman and former racecar driver Neville Crichton.

 I first encountered Neville Crichton more than 20 years ago while researching an article about a boat built for him in his home country, New Zealand.
 I wrote then: ‘Crichton has a habit of thinking about ways to improve things.
 Race cars, business ventures, sailboats – it makes no difference.
 He restlessly turns things over in his mind looking for ways to optimise everything in his life.’